-Measurement: A dropout is "a student over the age of compulsory school attendance who: (1) has voluntarily removed him (or herself) from the school system before graduation because of marriage, entrance into the military or failure on the statewide student assessment test required for a certificate of completion; (2) has not met attendance requirements specified by the School Board; (3) did not enter school as expected for unknown reasons; (4) has withdrawn from school without transferring to another school or vocational, adult or alternative education program; (5) has withdrawn from school due to hardship, court action, expulsion, medical reasons, or pregnancy; or (6) has reached the maximum age set by the school district for an exceptional student program" (Section 228.041(29), Florida Statutes).
-Prior to the 1998-99 school year, the number of dropouts was calculated based upon the number of students during the school year who were 16 or over and withdrew for one of the above mentioned reasons.
-The rate was calculated based upon the district s population in enrollment for grades 9-12 as of October of the school year being reported.
-The number of students who dropped out was divided by the number of students enrolled in grades 9-12 and then multiplied by 100.
-Beginning with the 1998-99 school year, the reported dropout rate is for all dropouts in grades 9-12.
-Prior years statistics showed a rate only for dropouts 16 or over.
+Measurement: A dropout is "a student over the age of compulsory school attendance who: (1) has voluntarily removed him (or herself) from the school system before graduation because of marriage, entrance into the military or failure on the statewide student assessment test required for a certificate of completion; (2) has not met attendance requirements specified by the School Board; (3) did not enter school as expected for unknown reasons; (4) has withdrawn from school without transferring to another school or vocational. adult or alternative education program; (5) has withdrawn from school due to hardship, court action, expulsion, medical reasons, or pregnancy; or (6) has reached the maximum age set by the school district for an exceptional student program" (Section 228.041(29), Florida Statutes).
+The reported dropout rate is for all dropouts in grades 9-12.

 Explanation: The lack of a high school diploma can severely limit a person's employability and wage-earning potential.

-Data sources: Florida Department of Education, Division of Administration, Education Information and Accountability Services, Tallahassee, FL.
+Data source: Florida Department of Education, Education Information and Accountability Services, available online at www.firn.edu/doe/eias/eiaspubs/drop.htm.